inmanta/inmanta-core/docs/lsm/partial_compiles/partial_compiles.rst

     When using partial compile, conflicts between groups can not be detected, because the compiler never sees them together.
     This means that the model must be designed to be conflict free or rely on an (external) inventory to avoid conflicts.
     *This is why we always advice to run models in full compile mode until performance becomes an issue*: it gives the model time to mature and to detect subtle conflicts.
-2. Complex topologies (with multiple parents or cross-relations) are currently not supported out of the box.
-    However, complex interdependencies between service instances are often an operation risk as well.
-    Overly entangled services are hard to reason about, debug and fix.
-    While it is possible to develop more complex topologies using the guidelines set out in :ref:`Partial Compiles<partial_compile>`, it may be preferable to simplify the service design for less interdependence.

 For more details, see :ref:`limitation section in the core documentation<partial-compiles-limitations>`

 Further Reading
 -------------------